slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Coincidence is God’s way of remaining anonymous.' -- Albert Einstein*

-> *'In life, business and relationships we are defined by how we react when things don't go our way.'*

 > *'Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

-What’s the difference between luck and chance?
+### Luck versus chance

 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.
 However positive results don't imply good planning.

 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*

 <!--
+> *'In life, business and relationships we are defined by how we react when things don't go our way.'*
 > *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban*
 - surprises only happen when they didnt repaeat on ones lifetime
 - science of patterns.